Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 - Cardiologists: Heart disease management

-- Neurologists: For memory concerns, Parkinson’s disease, stroke recovery
+- Neurologists: Memory concerns, Parkinson’s disease, stroke recovery

 - Endocrinologists: Diabetes and thyroid management